 Develop Useful Habits

 As a bit of an ongoing theme, developing useful habits can be an incredible way to help mitigate some of the stress that might come with ADHD.
-The specific habit will be an individual choice and process, but developing a system to regularly check yourself can offer a noticeable difference in your self-esteem.
+The specific habit will be an individual choice and process.
+However, developing a system to regularly check yourself can offer a noticeable difference in your self-esteem.

 That’s just one example, of course.
-The first step is to identify how your symptoms impact your life, and tailor habits that address the specific impact or symptom.
+The first step is to identify how your symptoms impact your life.
+Then you can tailor habits that address the specific impact or symptom.
 Even the process of self-reflection through a self-esteem journal can be useful, as it can help you identify the source of your personal frustration or lack of confidence.
 In many cases, simply recognizing the reservation can be a massive step forward in overcoming the issue.
 So take some time to really consider what you struggle with and how to address it, but don’t stress yourself about it!

 Basically, Break It Down